DavidSchroschk/codedaddies_list/README.md

-#This is a cragslist clone called...
+#This is a cragslist scraper called...
 Codedaddies List